reduxjs/redux/packages/action-listener-middleware/README.md

 ### `removeListenerAction`

-A standard RTK action creator that tells the middleware to remove a listener at runtime.
-Accepts the same arguments as `middleware.removeListener()`:
+A standard RTK action creator.
+Dispatching this action tells the middleware to dynamically remove a listener at runtime.
+Accepts the same arguments as `middleware.removeListener()`.

 Returns `true` if the `options.listener` listener has been removed, `false` if no subscription matching the input provided has been found.

 ```js
 store.dispatch(removeListenerAction({ predicate, listener }))